mallikaakash/KaTHAi/README.md

-# Katha AI: AI-Powered Story Creation Platform
+# KathaAI: AI-Powered Story Creation Platform

-**Katha AI** is an advanced AI writing partner that helps authors create stories from concept to completion.
-Whether you're a writer seeking assistance or a reader looking for unique narratives, Katha AI provides seamless story generation, chapter-by-chapter development, and multi-modal export options—all without requiring any sign-up.
+**KathaAI** is an advanced AI writing partner that helps authors create stories from concept to completion.
+Whether you're a writer seeking assistance or a reader looking for unique narratives, KathaAI provides seamless story generation, chapter-by-chapter development, and multi-modal export options—all without requiring any sign-up.

 ## ✨ Features